-We will audit the City's basic financial statements as of and for the year ended December 31, 2016.
+We will audit the City's basic financial statements as of and for the year ended December 31, 2017.
 We are pleased to confirm our acceptance and our understanding of this audit engagement by means of this letter.
-The objective of an audit is to express our opinion concerning whether the basic financial statements present fairly, in all material respects, the City's financial position, changes in financial position, required budgetary comparisons, and cash flows (where applicable), in conformity with U.S. generally accepted accounting principles.
+The objective of an audit is to express our opinion concerning whether the basic financial statements and related notes present fairly, in all material respects, the City's financial position, changes in financial position, required budgetary comparisons, and cash flows (where applicable), in conformity with U.S. generally accepted accounting principles.

-We expect to deliver our report on or about June 30, 2017
+We expect to deliver our report on or about June 29, 2018.